80 Anthropology and Archaeology

 This mythology text has been positively-reviewed and has been successfully adopted by other faculty.
 It covers introductory concepts in classical mythology, from Apollo to Zeus.
 Includes: instructor resources, student resources, applications, summaries, exercises, solutions, and group activities.

-Speaking of Culture (CC BY-NC)
+Speaking of Culture by Nolan Weil (CC BY-NC).

 The purpose of this textbook is to define culture and other concepts associated with it.
 This book will help you to better understand the breadth of the concept of culture and provide a vocabulary for discussing it more articulately.
 Culture is a broad concept that cuts across many academic disciplines.
 This book touches on anthropology, biology, history, mythology, political science, psychology, and sociology.